August 2014 search engine market share

 Microsoft has tried to muscle in on the search engine market for years with limited success.
 But Bing, the successor to MSN Live Search, could change all that.
 Launched in 2009 with a £60 million marketing budget, Bing quickly established itself as a serious rival to Google.
 Total searches on Microsoft were up 22 per cent in a single month shortly after launch, according to The Nielsen Company, and the Hitwise data confirms Bing is still steadily gaining audience share.

-So this is the state of the search engine market in 2013 - Google is dominating, Yahoo is struggling and Microsoft is growing.
+So this is the state of the search engine market in 2014 - Google continues to dominate, while faded force Yahoo and rival Bing continue to battle for second place.
 Only time will tell if these trends continue.